glytoucan/batch/README.md

 batch processing for the glytoucan project.
 This utilizes the [spring batch framework](http://projects.spring.io/spring-batch/) for ETL processing of RDF.

 # Background
 Recommended to at least read through the spring batch quick start tutorial.
-A concept called SparqlBeans are also used which are simply classes that store a sparql query into different methods.
-It is primarily used to store the SPARQL string, however by recording (or "objectifying") them it is easier to see other examples of related RDF classes and possibly re-use/inherit for other means.
+A concept called SparqlBeans are also used which are simply classes that store a sparql string, with other utilities provided as a layer between the application logic and the RDF triplestore.
+By recording (or "objectifying") the SPARQL it is easier to see other examples of related RDF classes and possibly re-use/inherit for other means.
 The SPARQLs used in this package are specific for the glytoucan project.

 # What is it?
 The SparqlItemReader and SparqlItemWriter are prepared to provide reading and writing to a triplestore using the sparql language.

-By providing a SparqlBean select sparql to the ItemReader, it pages through via offsets and limits in order to iterate through the results.
+By providing a SparqlBean select sparql to the ItemReader, it iterates via OFFSETs and LIMITs in order to efficiently process results.

-Usually the ItemReader is combined with an ItemWriter, which can then be Processed together to Read, Process, and then Write into the triplestore.
+Usually the SparqlItemReader is combined with a SparqlItemWriter, which can then be SparqlItemProcessed together to Read, Process, and then Write into the triplestore.

 An example can be seen in the WurcsConvertSparqlBatch process.
-This is a Spring java-configured class which takes specific string from the RDF, runs a process to convert them, and then write the results back into the RDF:
+This is a Spring java-configured class which SELECT queries for strings from the RDF, runs a process to convert them, and then INSERTs the results back into the RDF:
 ```java

 // configure the conversion process to use.